ninhbuise/Kafka-Chat-Spring-Boot/README.md

 # WiChat-server: Chat server

-WiChat is a pet project aim to practice building a typical microservice application in Java
+WiChat is a pet project aim to practice building a Apache Kafka Topic Message Java application

 ## Tentative technologies and frameworks